ywi/lockoutsharing/README.md

 ⚠️ **Limitations:**
 - Instances like **Dragon Soul**, **Mogu'shan Vaults**, **Throne of Thunder**, and Mythic Raids can’t be shared due to Blizzard’s restrictions.
-- Only Normal/Heroic raids (Siege of Orgrimmar and later) and Mega Dungeons with flexible lockouts are shareable.
+- Only Normal/Heroic raids (Released after > Siege of Orgrimmar) and Mega Dungeons with flexible lockouts are shareable.
-- Dungeons cannot be shared unless they're a Mythic mega-dungeon; any other difficulty is not supported.
+- Dungeons cannot be shared unless they're a Mythic mega-dungeon; any other difficulty is not supported since the lockout can't be extended from the raid tab.

 **📦 Requests**
 Contact me to add specific instances for transmog, pets, quests, or possible mounts.